Juancho5945/Abby/README.md

 ### Abby's Permissions

-- View channels:` Abby needs to see the channels where she can connect and leave her commands.
+- `View channels:` Abby needs to see the channels where she can connect and leave her commands.

 - `Send messages:` This type of permissions is recommended for her commands.

-- Connect:` Obvious Bruhh Abby is a music bot and needs a channel to connect to.
+- `Connect:` Obvious Bruhh Abby is a music bot and needs a channel to connect to.

-- Talk:` In order for you to listen to the music you need to make Abby able to Talk
+- `Talk:` In order for you to listen to the music you need to make Abby able to Talk

-- Administrator:` Will work if abby has full permissions.
+- `Administrator:` Will work if abby has full permissions.

 ### NPM and Packages

 - Abby works with `3` packages that are very important for her to function in.

-- aoi.js:` The main package for it to run smoothly.
+- `aoi.js:` The main package for it to run smoothly.

-- ddbd.js-utils:` To make the `nb#np` command work
+- `dbd.js-utils:` To make the `nb#np` command work

-- express:` For the console to throw a `HTML` link to be hosted in Uptimerobot.
+- `express:` For the console to throw a `HTML` link to be hosted in Uptimerobot.

 ### 😎 Abby's info